garystafford/spring-postgresql-demo/README.md

 set SPRING_DATASOURCE_PASSWORD=some_other_password
 ```

-Build and run service locally using local Docker PostgreSQL database instance.
+Next, build and run service locally, using Gradle, against the local Docker PostgreSQL database instance.
 This command will also execute the Liquibase change sets on the Docker PostgreSQL `elections` database.

 ```bash
 gradle bootRun